Terminal Support

 export DYNAMO_NERD_FONTS=1 # Force on

-export DYNAMO_NERD_FONTS=0 # Force off (Unicode fallback)Troubleshooting
+export DYNAMO_NERD_FONTS=0 # Force off (Unicode fallback)Tab Title & Focus

 - Colors look wrong? — Check that your terminal supports true color

-- Icons missing? — Install a Nerd Font or set
+FORCE_COLOR=3 dynamo - Icons missing? — Install a Nerd Font or set

 DYNAMO_NERD_FONTS=0 - Unicode broken? — Ensure your terminal uses UTF-8 encoding